In honor of the anniversary of Alex Coumbis' loss on Jan 18th, 1944, I have added a new page under 'Home/U-126' to the website.

 Later that decade the fell was used during Exercise Joint Warrior when a large contingent of British commandos parachuted onto the fell and several helicopters landed, apparently with no ill effects.
 You can see images here.

 The Braid Fell bombing range has largely remained untouched ever since, and the area (or at least the road) seems to be used for public recreation for hiking, biking and fishing (at Penwhirn).
-It is mostly used for livestock grazing (mainly sheep, but some cattle as well based on the number of Cattle Grids along the road).
-No injured livestock, outdoor enthusiasts or peat harvesters have been noted in any of the news archives I’ve found to date.
+The fell is mostly used for livestock grazing (primarily sheep, but some cattle as well based on the number of "Cattle Grids" along the road).
+No injured livestock, outdoor enthusiasts or peat harvesters have been noted in any of the news archives I’ve found to date, but sources are scarce.

 I know my wife was quite relieved to find the road closed off when we visited.
-But after all, it is a former bombing range and not a former mine field, so as long as no one picks up or kicks any rusted metal objects they should be fine.
+But after all, it is a former bombing range and not a former mine field, so as long as no one picks up or kicks any rusted or corroded metal objects they should be fine.

 The surrounding fells to the north and east have been developed into large windfarms (Glenapp, Kilgallioch, Balmurrie, Artfield and Glenchamber).
 While we were there in September of 2023 the Braid Fell access road at Innermessan was closed off for local traffic only and for construction equipment to build new Arecleoch Windfarm extensions known as ‘Stranoch 1’ and ‘Stranoch 2’.